The Classical World and Spinor Formalisms of General Relativity: SPIN-AFFINE GEOMETRY

 with

-being the only unprimed metric spinors for the $\varepsilon$-formalism, which are likewise taken to bear world invariance.
-Thus, the independent component $\gamma$ of $\gamma_{AB}$ presumably carries a world-invariant character.\footnote{The uniqueness of the spinors given by Eq.
-(2.4) will be described in Subsection 2.2 together with the gauge behaviour of $\gamma$.} Equations (2.1)-(2.4) imply that
+being the metric spinors for the $\varepsilon $-formalism, which are likewise taken to bear world invariance.
+Hence, the independent component $ \gamma $ of $\gamma _{AB}$ is a world scalar.\footnote{ The gauge specification of $\gamma $ will be given in Subsection 3.2.} It will be shown in Subsection 3.2 that the $\varepsilon $-metric spinors bear a natural gauge-invariance property, whence we can say that Eq.
+(3.4) defines the only metric spinors that occur in the $\varepsilon $-formalism.
+We have the useful relations

-where the kernel letter $M$ stands here as elsewhere for either $\gamma$ or $\varepsilon$, and
+where the kernel letter $M$ stands here as elsewhere for either $\gamma $ or $\varepsilon $, and

 The metric spinors and their complex conjugates serve particularly for lowering and raising indices of arbitrary spinor and world-spin quantities.
-For some elementary spinor $\nu^{A}$, for instance, we have the upper-lower-index prescriptions
+For some elementary spinor $\nu ^{A}$, for instance, we have the upper-lower-index prescriptions